 How Does SoFi Invest Make Money?

-- Management fees charged on its exchange-traded funds (ETFs).
+● Management fees are charged on its exchange-traded funds (ETFs).

 Is SoFi Invest Safe?